blain1995/100DaysOfCode/logs/days41to50.md

 ### Thoughts:

 Challenging but fun, happy to move back to python tomorrow though!
 Going to be attempting some web scraping using Beautiful Soup :)

+## Day 43: 12th April 2021

+### Today's progress:

+Back to python today! carried out some webscraping using Beautiful Soup :)

+In the [main file](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days41to50/day43/main.py) first scrapes data from a local [html file](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days41to50/day43/website.html) and then moves onto a live website and finally PubMed.

+I then also wrote [another file](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days41to50/day43/movies.py) which scrapes Empires top 100 movies list.

+### Thoughts:

+I really enjoyed today!
+Definitely enjoying being back to python although I'm glad I spent a few days getting used to HTML and CSS before attempting web scraping.I can see this being really helpful in the future.